 Successful completion of the WIL experience

 In order to be successful in the WIL experience:

 - 1. Students must consistently demonstrate the competencies and the knowledge identified in the evaluation. - 2.
+Students must successfully complete the required assignments. - 3.
 Students must complete the required hours.
-Hours must be verified by the Instructor - 3.
-Students must successfully complete the learning activities as outlined in course outline/ Moodle